 Multiply the fuel density (mass/volume) by the carbon content per unit mass (mass C/mass fuel) to determine the mass of carbon per unit of volume of fuel (such as kg C/gallon).
 To account for the small fraction of carbon that may not be oxidized during combustion, multiply the carbon content by the fraction of carbon oxidized.
 If oxidation factors specific to the combustion source are not available, use a default oxidation factor of 1.00 (100% oxidation).
-To convert from units of carbon to $CO_2$ , multiply by 44/12.
+To convert from units of carbon to CO_2 , multiply by 44/12.
 Refer to the equation below.

-CALCULATING CO, EMISSION FACTORS USING THE FUEL DENSITY APPROACH
+CALCULATING CO2 EMISSION FACTORS USING THE FUEL DENSITY APPROACH

-Emission Factor (kg = Fuel Density (kg/gallon)×CarbonContent (kg C/kg fuel)× Percent Oxidized × $rac{44}{12}$ (CO 2 /C) CO 2 /gallon)
+Emission Factor (kg CO2/gallon) = Fuel Density (kg/gallon) × CarbonContent (kg C/kg fuel) × Percent Oxidized × $\frac{44}{12}$ (CO2/C)